Sewer56/sewer56-archives-nx/docs/Specification/Dictionaries.md

 !!! info "This is raw dictionary data, length of each segment is extracted from [DictionarySizes]"

+#### DictionaryHashes

+!!! info "These are [XXH3] hashes of the dictionary content."

 ## Reference Numbers

 !!! info "For reference numbers, see [Research: Dictionaries] and [Research: Decode Speed]"

+## Future Work

+In the future there will be efforts to add `'standard'` dictionaries; that is, dictionaries which are standardized across all Nx archives.

+Plan is as follows:

+- Allow user to specify a custom dictionary for a given extension/file group via API.
+- That dictionary is embedded inside the Nx archive as normal.
+- On load, dictionaries are hashed and deduplicated in memory in order to save RAM and improve caching efficiency.

+This way, 'standardized' dictionaries can be used, without having any sort of centralized authority over their index, location, etc.

 [BlockMapping]: #blockmapping
 [DictionarySizes]: #dictionarysizes